Income from employment

 There are different principles for the application of tax exemption to scholarships and grants, benefits or awards.
 Below we are explaining the substantial differences between the payments mentioned.

-Interest received on a loan, security, deposit, or other debt of an individual is income that is subject to income tax.
+Interest received from a loan, bond, security, deposit or other debt obligation is income subject to income tax.

 Income from lease and rent as well as licence fees are taxable with income tax.